 We come to the end of another jam-packed year in social media.
-It’s time to once again reach for my crystal ball and begin to predict what 2019 will bring.
+It’s time to reach for my crystal ball and make our Social Media Trends and Predictions for 2019.

-The social media industry is still incredibly fast-paced, with new announcements and features launching on a weekly basis.
-Here are the biggest trends we’re seeing at Avocado Social and a few we’re likely to see in the next year;
+The social media industry is incredibly fast-paced, with new announcements and features launching on a weekly basis.
+Here are the biggest trends we’re seeing at Avocado Social.

 1. More Platforms Adopt Stories:

-The Stories format is the biggest social media trend since the introduction of the Like button on Facebook in 2009.
-As we saw with the Like button; pretty much every single platform will follow suit and adopt Stories next year.
+The Stories format is the biggest social media trend since the introduction of Facebook’s Like button in 2009.
+As we saw with the Like button; pretty much every single platform will follow suit and adopt Stories.

 Facebook was not the original creator of Stories, though.
-This was Snapchat, who this year saw a huge loss of two million daily active users and received negative press after a huge platform redesign.
+This was Snapchat, who this year saw a huge loss of two million daily active users and received negative press after their platform redesign.

-In 2019 we’re set to see the Stories format grow in popularity across all other platforms.
+In 2019 we’re set to see the Stories format grow in popularity across all platforms.
 Facebook-owned WhatsApp Status and Facebook Stories are hugely popular in Asia already.
-YouTube recently rolled out Stories to creators on the video platform with over 10K subscribers.
+YouTube recently rolled out Stories to creators with over 10K subscribers.

-Even the professional network LinkedIn is rumoured to be launching Stories next year, having tested a version just for university students in the U.S called “Student Voices”.
+Even the professional network LinkedIn is rumoured to be launching Stories next year.
+LinkedIn tested a version just for university students in the U.S called “Student Voices”.

 How do you plan to use Stories in 2019?